jxwleong/altera-de1-processor/README.md

 This instruction will add the data in A (an 8-bit data register) with the data in the memory location aaaaa.
 Then, the result of the addition is stored back into A.

 4. **subtraction A**
 This instruction will subtractiontract the data in A (an 8-bit data register) with the data in the memory location aaaaa.
-Then, the result of the subtractiontraction is stored back into A.
+Then, the result of the subtraction is stored back into A.

 5. **IN A**
 This instruction will load A (an 8-bit data register) with the data from INPUT line (external I/Os such as switch in Altera DE1).